04ajoshi/ajoshi04.github.io/README.md

 conn.close()
 ```
-Then we loop through the tables and lists them out.
-Each table is saved as a seperate csv.
+We loop through the tables and get all the data.
+Each table is then saved as a seperate csv using their names.
-Now lets clean the data!
+Ok so we got all our data, can we start to mess around with it now?
+Not just yet.
+We still need to clean it up.
+There are lots of missing data points, data night be in a format that is difficult to modify, and just generally make it cleaner and easier to work with.
+Lets get started.

-Specifically, we narrow down on two tables: Player.csv and Player_Attributes.csv.
+First, we can ignore some of the other tables and focus on two primary ones.
+Player.csv and Player_attributes.csv.
+These both contain information about different players.

 ```
 player_df = pd.read_csv("Player.csv")